 We've already seen and shared the Rivian electric van out testing.
 The first videos came from residential streets in Los Angeles.
 Interestingly, some of the coverage focused on the van's unique passenger awareness sounds, but just the fact that this vehicle is already out testing in what appears to be the production-intent form is much more compelling than some silly sounds.

 At any rate, we've just learned that Rivian and Amazon have expanded testing.
 Now, the electric delivery vans are out tackling the twisty and hilly neighborhoods of San Francisco.
 If the vans fare well in such an environment, they should make easy work of more traditional, flat, grid-style neighborhoods like those in our part of the country.
-However, areas like Michigan will have the added challenge of cold temps and heavy snow for several months of the year.
+However, areas like Michigan will have the added challenge of for several months of the year.

 Rivian has plans to expand Amazon electric van deliveries into 16 cities before the end of 2021.
 Director of Amazon’s Global Fleet and Products Ross Rachey shared via Teslarati: